AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-users-cannot-edit-fed-id.md

 ---
 title: "Users: Cannot edit a user's Federation ID"
-description: "When an admin attempts to update a user's Federation ID, the field for this information is not available, and the admin cannot updated it."
+description: When an admin attempts to update a user's Federation ID, the field for this information is not available, and the admin cannot updated it.
 hidefromtoc: yes
 feature: People Teams and Groups
+exl-id: cfb26af4-92ae-4f1c-a233-a626ce2b107e
 ---
 # Users: Cannot edit a user's Federation ID

 >[!NOTE]